Sandwich Construction of Symmetry TFTs for the Centre Symmetries of Chern-Simons, Yang-Mills, and Einstein Gravity: Review of the sandwich recipe

 \subsection{AKSZ model}

-The Akulov--Kontsevich--Schwarz--Zaboronsky (AKSZ) model \cite{Alexandrov:1995kv} (reviewed in \cite{Ikeda:2012pv,Roytenberg:2006qz}) is a topological sigma model of the Schwarz type (i.e.\ explicitly independent of any metric on the source tangent space and not obtained by a topological twist) whose target space is a differential graded manifold \(X\) equipped with a symplectic form \(\omega_X\); if the intrinsic degree of \(\omega_X\) is \(n\), then the dimension of the worldvolume \(M\) is \(n+1\).
-Special cases of the AKSZ model include the two-dimensional Poisson sigma model \cite{Schaller:1994es,Schaller:1994pm,Schaller:1994uj,Schaller:1995xk}, the three-dimensional Chern--Simons theory \cite{Witten:1988hf}, and the \(BF\) model \cite{Blau:1989bq,Blau:1989dh,Horowitz:1989ng,Myers:1989bp,Karlhede:1989hz} (reviewed in \cite{Birmingham:1991ty,Broda:2005wk}).
-The `filling' in a sandwich SymTFT must be topological, and the AKSZ model serves as this filling in in the Pulmann--Ševera--Valach sandwich construction.
+The AKSZ model \cite{Alexandrov:1995kv} (reviewed in \cite{Ikeda:2012pv,Roytenberg:2006qz}) is a topological sigma model of the Schwarz type (i.e.\ explicitly independent of any metric on the source tangent space and not obtained by a topological twist) whose target space is a differential graded manifold \(X\) equipped with a symplectic form \(\omega_X\); if the intrinsic degree of \(\omega_X\) is \(n\), then the dimension of the worldvolume \(M\) is \(n+1\).
+Special cases of the AKSZ model include the two-dimensional Poisson sigma model \cite{Schaller:1994es,Schaller:1994pm,Schaller:1994uj,Schaller:1995xk}, the three-dimensional Chern-Simons theory \cite{Witten:1988hf}, and the \(BF\) model \cite{Blau:1989bq,Blau:1989dh,Horowitz:1989ng,Myers:1989bp,Karlhede:1989hz} (reviewed in \cite{Birmingham:1991ty,Broda:2005wk}).
+The AKSZ model serves as the topological `filling' of the SymTFT in in the Pulmann-Ševera-Valach sandwich construction.

 Let \((X, Q_X,\omega_X)\) be a symplectic differential graded manifold with \(\deg\omega_X = n\).
 The target space is $X$.
 The source is \(M\), an oriented closed \((n+1)\)-dimensional smooth manifold (the worldvolume or spacetime).
-Then the the space of fields of the AKSZ model is the infinite-dimensional graded manifold
+Then the space of fields of the AKSZ model is the infinite-dimensional graded manifold

 of (graded) smooth maps that do \emph{not} necessarily preserve the homological vector field.

 This space \(\mathcal M\) carries canonically the structure of a differential graded manifold with differential